mabel-dev/opteryx/SECURITY.md

 ## Reporting a Vulnerability

-Thank you for helping to make Opteryx more secure - Security weaknesses should be reported [via slack](https://join.slack.com/t/mabel-corp/shared_invite/zt-1845skqgm-SEQMgvrPyJO~DLhSsNJovQ) .
+Thank you for helping to make Opteryx more secure - Security weaknesses should be reported [issues](https://github.com/mabel-dev/opteryx/issues), or if you'd prefer not to make the details pubically visible, message us on [Gitter](https://gitter.im/mabel-opteryx/community) for DM details.

 Please provide a description of the issue, the steps you took to create the issue, affected versions, and if known, mitigations for the issue.